MylesThomas/mylescgthomaspy/instructions.md

 Required: Repeating the above steps, but for PyPI (You will need this setup later for the pypi_publish step)
 - https://pypi.org/manage/account/
 - Make sure you authenticate via Google Authenticator app on your phone
-- Create an API token named `global_token` with Scope for entire account
+- Create an API token named `global_token` with Scope for entire account (don’t limit its scope to a particular project, since you are creating a new project.)

 Optional: Adding a .pypirc file
 - Navigate to your user profile in the file explorer: %USERPROFILE%